Sorin373/SpeedyGo/README.md

 ## Database initialisation

-- If you have recently installed MySQL, you can execute other MySQL commands using the default user, "root."
+- If you have recently installed MySQL, you can execute other MySQL commands using the default user, `root`.
 Access the MySQL command line by entering:

 ```shell
 mysql -u root
 ```

-- If you have assigned a password to the "root" user, use the following command, and it will prompt you to log in:
+- If you have assigned a password to the `root` user, use the following command, and it will prompt you to log in:

 ```bash
 mysql -u root -p
 ```

-- To enhance the security of the "root" user, you can set a password using the following command:
+- To enhance the security of the `root` user, you can set a password using the following command:

 ```sql
 ALTER USER 'root'@'localhost' IDENTIFIED BY 'new_password';